 In June 2014, for the fifth year in a row, Breathe California staff and board members joined the national coalition of advocates in Washington, D.C., for United For Lung Health Advocacy Day (right), which brings together lung health advocates with lawmakers who can enact change.
 We effectively worked together to improve the lives of people living with COPD in several ways:

-One of the issues discussed this year was the immediate need to do more to address COPD (Chronic Obstructive Pulmonary Disease).
-COPD is the second leading cause of death in the country and the fastest rising.
-Legislators were urged to join the U.S. Congressional COPD Caucus, a bipartisan group working together to actively push for COPD awareness and promote government policies to improve the lives of people living with COPD.
+- Legislators were urged to join the U.S. Congressional COPD Caucus, a bipartisan group working together to actively push for COPD awareness and promote government policies to improve the lives of people living with COPD.
 We encourage all members of Congress to join the caucus to give voice to their constituents living with the disease.

 - S. 2115: America Cures Act / H. R. 4384: America Heals Act – This legislation creates a trust fund to support a mandatory funding stream for research.
 It is crucial that funding be increased so that it can continue to focus on prevention, treatment and cures for lung disease.
 Research identifies new disease management strategies and improves prevention and diagnosis methods, cutting the cost of hospitalization and treatment for lung disease.